morgansierrasnyder/intro_to_computer_programming/README.md

 Let's get started by installing p5 on your machine.
 If you haven't followed the steps to install Homebrew and Python in the [Developer Environment Setup](##Developer Environment Setup) steps, do that **first**!

 #### Installing p5
-1. Open your Terminal.
+Open your Terminal.
 Run the following commands by typing them in Terminal, then hit Return.
+1. `python3 --version` this should return `3.10.6`
+2. `pip3 install --upgrade pip` to make sure you're on the latest version of the python package installer
-1. `pip3 install p5` this will fail; that’s okay
+2. `pip3 install p5` this will fail; that’s okay
 2. `pip3 install numpy` This installs the latest version of numpy, which is a dependency for p5
-3. `pip3 install freetype-py glfw pillow pyopengl-accelerate requests skia-python vispy` This installs all the dependencies that come after numpy
+3. `pip3 install freetype-py glfw pillow pyopengl-accelerate requests skia-python` This installs most of the dependencies that come after numpy
+4. `pip3 install pyopengl`
+5. `pip3 install vispy`
+6. `pip3 install p5 --no-deps`
-4. **Test out that it works!** The p5 library offers many test examples that you can try out [here](https://github.com/p5py/p5-examples) - Bookmark it!
+7. **Test out that it works!** The p5 library offers many test examples that you can try out [here](https://github.com/p5py/p5-examples) - Bookmark it!
    1. Copy the code from [snake.py](https://raw.githubusercontent.com/p5py/p5-examples/master/misc/games/snake.py)
    2. Create a new file in your Terminal `vim snake.py`
    3. Paste the code into the new snake.py file